Five Tips for Creating Healthy Habits and Reaching Your Goals

 Prioritize What Matters

 This is a tough one, especially for those with a busy job, kids, sports, and the list goes on.
 Maybe you want to prioritize, but everything seems like it’s number one on the list and you have trouble deciding what matters most.
 Our first tip of advice is to define what’s urgent versus what’s important.
-At work for example, it might be easier to focus on getting some of those important little tasks done before tackling the big, urgent task.
+At work, for example, it might be easier to focus on getting some of those important little tasks done before tackling the big, urgent task.
 While checking off a lot of little items from the list appears to be productive, you’re just stalling on the tasks that need to be prioritized first.

-When it comes to self care and caring for a family, it’s most definitely challenging to decide what comes first.
+When it comes to self-care and caring for a family, it’s most definitely challenging to decide what comes first.
 While it seems selfish, we fully believe that if you take care of yourself first, you’ll be able to better take care of others.
 Maybe that means waking up earlier to workout, or skipping lunch with friends so that you can go to the gym.
-Perhaps it means you even brown bag your healthy lunch versus indulging in the catered office meal.
+Perhaps it means you even brown-bag your healthy lunch versus indulging in the catered office meal.
 It’s also SO important to ask your partner for help.
 Split the duties up so that each of you has time to focus on yourself.
 And, please, please, don’t sit and binge watch Netflix all night if you do have urgent tasks that need attention.
 Yes, you deserve to rest, but ask yourself, is TV time really a restful, healthy habit?

 Reflect and Grow

 We’ve talked about journaling before and we’ll do it again.
 This is a healthy habit that often gets overlooked.
 Did you know that journaling reduces stress, improves cognitive functioning, and can even strengthen the immune system?
-Not only that, but it allows for self reflection, which is so important for moving forward toward your goals.
+Not only that, but it allows for self-reflection, which is so important for moving forward toward your goals.

 One little problem though – you’ve tried and can’t keep up with it?
 Or it’s just not for you?
 Don’t sweat it!
 Journaling comes in many forms, even doodles or writing down some prompts and reminders for yourself at the end of the day is considered journaling.
 The one thing that is not journaling, however, is a calendar.
 So, set a reminder to write in your journal, or keep a small one in your purse or car – pull it out when you have an important thought – or simply write in it once a week.
-There’s no rules here, just a chance to reflect, plan, and grow.
+There are no rules here, just a chance to reflect, plan, and grow.

 So there you have it – five tips for creating healthier habits in your life.
 And, a lot of these are not too difficult to achieve!
 We aren’t telling you to make big changes or workout every day.
 No, we are challenging you to change your routine just slightly.
 Put the phone down, prioritize, reflect, have a healthy morning routine, and put your efforts into the things you’re good at or want to work on.
 Start with one of these habits and, when it becomes routine, add another.
 We believe in you – you got this!